rueedlinger/monte-carlo-simulation/README.md

 ## My Definition of #LeanEstimates

-> __TLDR;__ My Definition of #LeanEstimates - reduce pure estimation used in software projects (judgmental combination, analogy-based estimation, size-based estimation models, [more]( https://en.wikipedia.org/wiki/Software_development_effort_estimation)) to a minimum and use previous data (cycle times, etc.) to estimate / forecast remaining efforts.
+> __TLDR;__ My Definition of #LeanEstimates - reduce pure estimation used in software projects (judgmental combination, analogy-based estimation, size-based estimation models, [more]( https://en.wikipedia.org/wiki/Software_development_effort_estimation)) to a minimum and use a model with previous data (cycle times, etc.) to estimate / forecast remaining efforts.
 >Be pragmatic, not dogmatic!

 When we use a lean mindset we try to reduce waste.
 In software development (or lean) waste are activities or things which are not directly adding value to the customer.
 Of course, we will not get rid of all the waste but we try to eliminate it to a bare minimum.
 It's like the daily standup.
 A standup is technically waste, but useful for the team.
 But you would not say that we should do standups twice a day, because they are useful?
 So, it's a thin line between waste we need and waste we want to get rid off.
 So we use the same approach to estimation, we try to reduce estimates to the bare minimum or try to automate the forecasting with a model.